Atlantic (film)

-Atlantic (1929) (also known as Titanic: Disaster in the Atlantic for its mutilated home video release) is a British drama film directed and produced by Ewald André Dupont and starring Franklin Dyall and Madeleine Carroll.
-Originally, two versions were made, the English and German-language version Atlantik were shot simultaneously.
+Atlantic (also known as Titanic: Disaster in the Atlantic for its home video release) is a British all-talking sound drama film from 1929 directed and produced by Ewald André Dupont and starring Franklin Dyall and Madeleine Carroll.
+Originally, two versions were made: the English and German-language version Atlantik were shot simultaneously.
 Subsequently, the production of a French version (Atlantis) began in spring 1930 using different footage and partially an altered storyline with a different director.
 The fourth version was released as a silent film.
 The story was taken from the West End play The Berg by Ernest Raymond.
-The film is available online.
 It was one of the most expensive films of 1929.